14 Top-Rated Weekend Getaways from Boston

 History buffs will particularly love this area as it's home to places like Historic Deerfield and museums like the Norman Rockwell Museum and Susan B. Anthony Birthplace Museum.
 One of the best things to do here is eat!
 Farm to table has taken up residence within the Berkshires' borders, with plenty of great restaurants taking advantage of the artisan food suppliers and makers in the area.

 In the heart of the Berkshires, the chic Hotel on North is a loft-style boutique hotel, with modern conveniences, exposed brick, and high ceilings.
-Located in Lee, the Black Swan Inn Berkshires is a lakefront property with balcony rooms overlooking the water.
+Located in Lee, Black Swan Inn on the Lake is a lakefront property with balcony rooms overlooking the water.

 Pretty Providence lies about an hour's drive from Boston.
 This small city is busting at the seams with charm and a rich history, making it a wonderful and very romantic spot to spend a weekend getaway from Beantown.